NATO’s approach to space

 © SpaceX Starlink Mission

-- Space capabilities bring benefits in multiple areas from weather monitoring, environment and agriculture, to transport, science, communications and banking.
+- Space is increasingly important to the Alliance's and Allies' security and prosperity.
+Space capabilities bring benefits in multiple areas - from weather monitoring, environment and agriculture, to transport, science, communications and banking.

 - In 2019, Allies adopted a new Space Policy and declared space an operational domain.